Wilf Cude: Career

 The Canadiens were so impressed by Cude's work with the Red Wings that they traded Chabot and made Cude their number one goaltender through the 1937–38 season.
 He split duties with Claude Bourque in 1938–39 and ceded the starter job to Bourque in 1939–40, and to Bert Gardiner in 1940–41.

 The Canadiens did not win a Stanley Cup during Cude's tenure as their starting goaltender.
 These were among the team's worst years, on the ice as well as in the state of their finances.
 The worst of these years, 1935–36, a year during which the Montreal Maroons were defending Stanley Cup champions, the Canadiens won 11, lost 26 and tied 11, though Cude posted six shutouts in those 11 victories.

 The moment when Cude decided to retire from hockey is recorded in Stan Fischler's book The Zany World of Hockey.
-Cude was eating his afternoon steak with his wife.
-He threw the steak at her, missed, and it stuck to the wall.
+Before a game, Cude was eating his afternoon steak with his wife.
+He had a tendency to cover the steak in ketchup...when she made a remark about his playing, he threw the steak at her, missed, and it stuck to the wall.
 "Between the time the steak hit the wall and then hit the floor, I decided I had had enough of goaltending."
 Like many players, Cude was superstitious.
 He and his wife would drive to the rink and park the car.
 If Cude's team won, they would park in the same spot before the next game, until the team lost, when they would then park in a different spot.

 After his playing days were over, Cude became a coach in junior hockey.
 He was president of the St. Laurent Intermediate League.
 He moved to Rouyn-Noranda, Quebec and worked for British Oil and coached junior hockey.
 In 1948, he became a scout for the Red Wings, and returned to coaching in 1961 as coach of the Rouyn-Noranda Alouettes.
 Cude died of cancer in 1968.